andygello555/sttp/README.md

 ### How to use

-You can either run the `sttp` interpreter from the `src/` directory, or by creating an executable that can be run later.
+You can either run the `sttp` interpreter from within the repository, or by creating an executable that can be run later.
 You can provide the interpreter with the following inputs:

 - Interactively using the new REPL mode.
 This is entered by not supplying any arguments.
 - An `.sttp` file containing `sttp` source code.